 The employee must execute Standard Form 312, Classified Information Non- Disclosure Agreement prior to accessing classified information.
 The Standard Form 312 will be forwarded to Defense Security Service (DSS) if one is not already indicated in Joint Personnel Adjudication System (JPAS) and a copy kept in the employee's security file.
 In addition, the individual will be briefed on their obligation to safeguard classified information.
 The FSO will advise the employee of the importance of the classified material and inform them of their responsibilities.

 Employees who refuse to execute SF 312 will forfeit their approval to access classified information.
-The FSO shall inform DSS and notify their supervisor of the employee's refusal.
+The FSO shall inform the Defense Counterintelligence and Security Agency (DCSA) and notify their supervisor of the employee's refusal.

 At least annually, each cleared employee will be briefed concerning responsibilities to safeguard classified information, the hostile intelligence threat and methods of operations, and the local security procedures.
 The FSO may use one or several means to distribute the material and ensure that each cleared employee is given an opportunity to refresh themselves on their obligations and responsibilities to protect classified material under their control.
 The FSO shall retain a record of each briefing, identifying each employee who has completed the annual requirement.